-A year ago, the Mariners won 90 games despite posting a -51 run differential.
-High hopes before the 2022 season have dissipated though, as the Mariners have a -19 run differential and a 29-39 record to show for it.
+A year ago, the Mariners won 90 games, despite posting a -51 run differential.
+High hopes before the 2022 season have dissipated, though, as the Mariners have a -19 run differential and a 29-39 record to show for it.
 President of baseball operations Jerry DiPoto, perhaps to a fault, loves to wheel and deal.
-Gonzales, 30, could be one name whom he gets quite a few calls on over the next month.
+Gonzales, 30, could be one name that he gets quite a few calls on over the next month.
 Since the start of the 2019 season, Gonzales has a 3.77 ERA in 83 starts.
-He's also signed to a team-friendly contract, as he's due just $18.5 million over the next two seasons with an affordable $15-million club option for 2025.
+He also is signed to a very team-friendly contract, as he's due just $18.5 million over the next two seasons, with an affordable $15 million club option for 2025.

 Garrett Cooper, Miami Marlins

 Something of a late bloomer, the 31-year-old Cooper is having the best season of his career, as he's slashing .312/.382/.454 with a 1.6 fWAR.
-Cooper is making just $2.5 million in 2022 and has one remaining year of arbitration eligibility in 2023.
-Cooper can play first base, can be a designated hitter and has experience at both corner outfield positions, so don't be surprised if he's in demand if general manager Kim Ng and the Marlins choose to sell.
+Cooper is making just $2.5 million in 2022, and has one remaining year of arbitration eligibility in 2023.
+Cooper can play first base, be a DH and has experience at both corner outfield positions, so don't be surprised if he's in demand if general manager Kim Ng and the Marlins choose to sell.

 Germán Márquez, Colorado Rockies

 Given how difficult it is to attract pitching to Coors Field, the Rockies may not be particularly eager to part with Márquez, especially given that his value isn't exactly at an all-time high right now with his 6.16 ERA in 2022.
 With that said, Márquez is only 27 and has already pitched 170 or more innings in three separate seasons.
-A year ago, he pitched three complete games, which tied for the MLB lead.
+A year ago, he pitched three complete games, tied for the major league lead.
 His career ERA on the road (3.95) is almost a full run lower than it is at home (4.93).
-He also has a rather team-friendly contract, as he's due $15 million in 2023 with a $16-million club option for 2024.
+He also has a pretty team-friendly contract, as he's due $15 million in 2023, with a $16 million club option for 2024.
 It's not hard to imagine opposing executives talking themselves into Márquez become one of the game's elite starting pitchers if he gets away from Coors Field.

 Bryan Reynolds, Pittsburgh Pirates

 You can almost copy and paste what's written about Mullins above when discussing Reynolds.
-A year ago, Reynolds finished 11th in National League MVP voting after posting a 6.1 fWAR.
-This year, he's put up some nice production -- 11 home runs, .774 OPS and a 0.8 fWAR -- but it's a relative let-down when compared to 2021.
+A year ago, Reynolds finished 11th in National League MVP voting, after posting a 6.1 fWAR.
+This year, he's put up some nice production -- 11 home runs, .774 OPS and a 0.8 fWAR -- but it is a relative let down when compared to 2021.
 Like the Orioles, the Pirates are in the midst of a seemingly never-ending rebuild.
 Could Reynolds be a part of the next great Pirates team?
 Sure, he's 27 and can't become a free agent until after 2025.
 At the same time, those qualities -- again, at a position without a ton of needle movers -- also make him such an intriguing trade target.

 Kyle Hendricks, Chicago Cubs

 It increasingly feels like a matter of when, not if, the Cubs trade free-agent-to-be Willson Contreras, one of the game's top catchers.
 Hendricks -- one of the last remaining heroes from the 2016 World Series team -- is under contract through 2023 with a vesting option for 2024, so there isn't the same impetus to make a decision on him this summer.
-But the former National League Cy Young award finalist has really struggled since the start of the 2021 season, posting a 4.95 ERA and 4.97 FIP.
-Hendricks is 32 and has pitched 175 or more innings on five occasions, including as recently as last season.
-He could benefit from a change of scenery, one in which he could be injected into a pennant race.
+But the former National League Cy Young Award finalist has really struggled since the start of the 2021 season, posting a 4.95 ERA and 4.97 FIP.
+Hendricks is still only 32, and has pitched 175 or more innings on five occasions, including as recently as last season.
+He could benefit from a change of scenery, one where he would be injected into a pennant race.

 Jesse Winker, Seattle Mariners

-Winker recently avoided arbitration by signing a two-year, $14.5-million contract with the Mariners, but as Robert Murray of FanSided said, that doesn't necessarily mean he'll play all of that in Seattle.
+Winker recently avoided arbitration by signing a two-year/$14.5 million contract with the Mariners, but as FanSided's Robert Murray said, that doesn't necessarily mean he'll play all of that in Seattle.
 An All-Star a year ago with the Cincinnati Reds, Winker has disappointed in his first year with the Mariners.
 Still, he leads the American League with with 42 walks and is a year removed from posting a .949 OPS.
-And again, DiPoto loves to make trades, so who knows.
+Again, Jerry DiPoto loves to make trades, so who knows.

 Gregory Soto, Detroit Tigers

-The Tigers have been one of the most disappointing teams in 2022, as they're currently 26-41 with a -95 run differential after an active offseason.
-We don't know how much general manager Al Avila is going to be willing to sell, but Soto was an All-Star a year ago and has 13 saves in 15 attempts this season.
-Whether contenders envision him as a closer or setup man, the 27-year-old Soto can't become a free agent until after the 2025 season, so he'll be of interest if the Tigers are willing to listen.
+The Tigers have been one of the most disappointing teams in 2022, as they're currently 26-41 with a -95 run differential after a very active offseason.
+We don't know how much general manager Al Avila is going to be willing to sell, but Soto was an All-Star a year ago, and has 13 saves in 15 attempts in 2022.
+Whether contenders envision him as a closer or set-up man, the 27-year-old can't become a free agent until after the 2025 season, so he'll be of interest if the Tigers are willing to listen.